seung-lab/python-task-queue/README.md

 # python-task-queue
-Python TaskQueue object that can rapidly populate and download from queues that conform to Google's Task Queue API
+Python TaskQueue object that can rapidly populate and download from cloud queues.
+Supports local multi-process execution as well.

 # Installation